 If the registered model does not already exist, the registry will create one before creating a new model version.

-get_model_version_details API you can confirm that the model has successfully been
+To confirm that the model has successfully been registered, call the

 client = mlflow.tracking.MlflowClient() client.get_model_version_details(name = "EmailMarketingCampaign", version = 12)

-You can ask for the latest version of each registered model by a particular stage.
+You can query for the latest version of each registered model by stage using the

 client.get_latest_versions(name = "EmailMarketingCampaign", stages = ["Staging"])

 Newly-registered model versions are added to the registry with stage None.
-You can update its stage.
+To update the stage, call the

 client.update_model_version(name = "EmailMarketingCampaign", version = 12 stage = "Production")